jdouliez/webpack_extractor/README.md

 ![Webpack Extractor](./images/banner.png)
-A tool that retrieves source files in plain text from a project's sourcemap.

 # Description
 **Webpack extractor** retrieves source code files directly from webpack and recreates the tree on the file system.
 The script takes a URL or a local file as input.

 ![Execution](./images/execution2.png)